szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1220:** Make Ras slightly better and the Dancing Blade last for 1 turn, instead of 4 rounds

 This makes it useful for far longer, and more like Sword of Mordenkainen.
-Additionally, drawing inspiration of this "dancing" thing, it has extra features given by the fact that the sword can "dance" on its own while being wielded as if with sentience:
+Additionally, drawing inspiration on this "dancing" thing, it has extra features given by the fact that the sword can "dance" on its own while being wielded as if with sentience:

 - +1 AC, +2 against piercing and slashing
 - Speed Factor: 1